Subclass 489 - Skilled Regional (Provisional) Visa

 - access to sufficient financial assets to fund your migration and settlement in Tasmania while you seek employment.

 If your application is one of ‘high calibre’, and the Tasmanian Government is satisfied that you will be able to secure employment with ease due to your skills and previous work experience, you may be invited to apply for the Subclass 190 - Skilled Nominated visa.
-Each application is assessed on a case-by-case basis and factors which would be considered to determine ‘high calibre’ applications includes, but not limited to, points claimed, English language competency, financial assets available for migration, evidence of interest from Tasmanian employers to employ you, level of skill shortage for your nominated occupation in Tasmania, and skills of dependants.
+Each application is assessed on a case-by-case basis and factors which would be considered to determine ‘high calibre’ applications include, but are not limited to, points claimed, English language competency, financial assets available for migration, evidence of interest from Tasmanian employers to employ you, level of skill shortage for your nominated occupation in Tasmania, and skills of dependants.

 *On arrival in Tasmania, you need to be realistic about employment expectations as it can take time to secure employment.
 The time it takes to gain employment will depend on several factors including the time of the year, skills, experience, employer requirements and your level of English language ability.

 Category 3B – Overseas applicant (Job offer)

-To be considered for this category you must be living overseas and meet the following criteria:
+To be considered for this category, you must be living overseas and meet all of the following criteria.

-- received a formal job offer for a job that is based in Tasmania that is in-line with your nominated occupation
+- Have received a formal job offer for a job that is based in Tasmania that is in your nominated occupation

 - You, or any of your dependents have not lived in another Australian state or territory within the last twelve months